-We report number of physicians invited, reasons for exclusion and response rate (number of respondents/total invited who were eligible).
-Respondents' characteristics are presented as proportions for categorical variables, mean and standard deviation (SD) for normally distributed continuous variables and median and interquartile ranges (IQRs) for non-normally distributed variables.
-We report overall clinical judgment accuracy as proportion of physicians' answers that were concordant with OCT findings, and its 95% confidence interval (CI).
-A priori we specified that we would report accuracy according to clinical scenarios (i.e., perioperative and non-operative), and the following physician characteristics: specialty (anesthesia; internal medicine; and cardiology); years of clinical work after completing training (<5; 5-15; >15); and proportion of time dedicated to clinical practice (<20%, 21-50%, >50%).
-To estimate overall accuracy and the accuracy by subgroup, and corresponding 95% CI, we used log-binomial generalized estimating equations (GEEs) to account for repeated measures per respondent.
+report accuracy according to clinical scenarios (ie, perioperative and nonoperative), and the following physician characteristics: specialty (anaesthesia; internal medicine; cardiology); years of clinical work after completing training (< 5; 5-15; > 15); and proportion of time dedicated to clinical practice (< 20%, 21%-50%, > 50%).
+To estimate overall accuracy and the accuracy by subgroup, and the corresponding 95% CI, we used log-binomial generalized estimating equations to account for repeated measures per respondent.
 We report the accuracy by single clinical scenario with 95% CI using generalized linear models based on log-binomial distribution.
-We also explored if physician and scenario characteristics independently predicted the accuracy of clinical judgement in univariate and multivariable GEE models.
+We also explored whether physician and scenario characteristics independently predicted the accuracy of clinical judgement in univariate and multivariable generalized estimating equation models.
 Variables included in the model defined a priori were the following: clinical scenario, clinical specialty, years of clinical experience, and time dedicated to clinical practice.
-We performed a post-hoc multivariate analysis including the number of MI cases per year managed by physicians in the last 12 months.
-Additionally, we reported clinical judgment accuracy by type 1 and type 2 MI.
+We performed a post hoc multivariate analysis including the number of MI cases per year managed by physicians in the last 12 months.
+Additionally, we reported clinical judgement accuracy by type 1 and type 2 MI.

-Fleiss' kappa (κ) statistic was calculated for overall chance-correct agreement between physicians and OCT findings on the determination of MI etiology.
-12 Fleiss' k is the chance-correct agreement measure for multiple raters, where values close to zero indicate agreement no better than by chance, and values close to one are considered perfect agreement.
-Fleiss' k values were interpreted as follows: values greater than 0.75, strong agreement; between 0.40 and 0.75 fair to good agreement; values less than 0.40, poor agreement; and less than 0, no agreement.
-13 We determined Kappa by specialty and by clinical scenario (perioperative and non-operative).
-We report κ value and 95% CI.
+Fleiss' kappa statistic was calculated for overall chance-correct agreement between physicians and OCT findings on the determination of MI etiology.
+Fleiss' kappa is the chance-correct agreement measure for multiple raters, where values close to zero indicate agreement no better than by chance, and values close to one are considered to reflect perfect agreement.
+Fleiss' kappa values were interpreted as follows: values greater than 0.75-strong agreement; values between 0.40 and 0.75-fair to good agreement; values < 0.40- poor agreement; and values < 0-no agreement.
+We determined kappa by specialty and by clinical scenario (perioperative and nonoperative).
+We report kappa value and 95% CI.

-To overcome the kappa paradox, when high raters' agreement can be translated into misleading smaller kappa values, we also determined Gwet's AC1 analysis.
-He interpreted Gwet's AC1 analysis using the same parameters as Fleiss' k.
-He interpreted Gwet's AC1 analysis using the same parameters as Fleiss' k.
+To overcome the kappa paradox, which occurs when high raters' agreement can be translated into misleading smaller kappa values, we also determined Gwet's AC1 analysis.
+14-16 We interpreted Gwet's AC1 analysis using the same parameters as those used for Fleiss' kappa.

-Analyses were completed using SPSS version 17.0 and STATA version 12.
-We considered a two-tailed p-value <0.05 statistically significant.
+Analyses were completed using SPSS version 17.0 (IBM, Armonk, NY) and STATA version 12 (StataCorp, College Station, TX).
+We considered a 2-tailed P-value < 0.05 statistically significant.

-Ethical Considerations
+Ethical considerations

-The study protocol was approved by the Hamilton Integrated Research Ethics Board and all participants signed an electronic informed consent form.
-All patient information was kept confidential and all patient identifiers were removed from the source documents provided to physicians.
+The study protocol was approved by the Hamilton Integrated Research Ethics Board, and all participants signed an electronic informed consent form.
+All patient information was kept confidential, and all patient identifiers were removed from the source documents provided to physicians.
 Physicians were not linked to their responses.
-All information was obtained using a secure web-based system, and stored in anonymous, aggregate form.
+All information was obtained using a secure Web-based system, and stored in anonymous, aggregate form.